Muhamad Aly Rifai: Training and career

+He attended Ecole Amal in Aleppo, where he learned French.
+He later attended the Aleppo American College (Aleppo College) and received his high school diploma.
+Rifai earned a medical degree from the University of Aleppo Faculty of Medicine in 1996.

+Awarded a Neuroscience National Research Service Award funded by the National Institute of Mental Health.
+Rifai completed a neuroscience research training fellowship at the University of Tennessee Health Science Center, College of Medicine in Memphis (1996–1998).

+In 1998, he began training in the combined Internal Medicine and Psychiatry program at the University of Virginia School of Medicine, Carilion Health System Program (Carilion Clinic) in Roanoke and Salem, Virginia.

+He then completed fellowship training in psychosomatic medicine and psychiatric research at the National Institute of Mental Health in Bethesda, Maryland (2003–2005).

+Professional recognition

 In May 2000, Rifai was awarded the American Psychiatric Institute for Research and Education's Janssen Scholars Fellowship for research on severe mental illness.

 In 2006, he became the recipient of the Academy of Psychosomatic Medicine's William Webb Fellowship.
 As of 2007, he is a fellow of the Academy of Psychosomatic Medicine.

 He is also a fellow of the American College of Physicians and the American Psychiatric Association.

 He is a clinical professor of Medicine and Psychiatry at Geisinger Commonwealth School of Medicine and the Philadelphia College of Osteopathic Medicine.

-Rifai is currently charged with 4 cases of Medicare fraud.
-He billed several patients over that were deceased at the time of billing.
-Rifai lies about places he has worked, including Easton Hospital.
-Rifai billed patients for psychotherapy appointments that received the COVID vaccine at Blue Mountain Psychiatry.
-The DEA has raided his offices twice.